Roman Pale Turquoise Glass Candlestick Balsamarium | Circa 2nd-3rd AD

 - Distinctive double-gourd body with tapering cylindrical neck

-- Outfolded lip designed for careful pouring
+- Outfolded lip designed for controlled pouring

 Cultural Significance